Collateral Beauty poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Howard delivers an inspiring speech to his advertising team about connection and "collateral beauty" - the profound human experiences that connect us all.
 He is charismatic, successful, and full of life..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when The partners discover Howard has been writing letters to Love, Time, and Death - abstract concepts he blames for his loss.
 They realize he's completely disconnected from reality and the business will collapse unless they act..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.